Frekvens1/SimpleFilterHopper/README.md

 # SimpleFilterHopper
+Tested versions: Spigot 1.15

-A very lightweight plugin which gives hoppers simple filter functionality
+A lightweight plugin which gives hoppers simple filter functionality with itemframes.